My submission before Auckland Council’s independent commissioners against ‘Healthy Waters’ discharge of sewage into the harbour

 - The local residents, the ‘people and communities’ which are explicitly referred to at the heart of s5 of RMA and s8 (d), (e) & (f) of HGMPA continue to support the international best practice approach, that is the separation of wastewater and storm water.
 They are opposed to this scheme – just as Aucklanders were opposed to the officially-driven Browns Island sewage scheme I referred to earlier – and for very good reason.
 I think the observation of the French statesman Charles Maurice de Talleyrand-Perigord (1754-1838) is instructive in this case:“I know where there is more wisdom than is found in Napoleon, Voltaire or all the ministers present and to come – in public opinion.”

 - Finally, I would submit that the Masefield Beach Water Improvement Programme does not meet the sustainability purposes and principles of the Resource Management Act, nor the rather more stringent environmental protection requirements of the Hauraki Gulf Marine Park Act.
 Frankly it is a non-sustainable, non-strategic approach to dealing with the problem of sewage contaminated stormwater overflows into the harbour.
 Moreover in 2018 it is, as Mr Bates of the Western Bays Community Group pointed out, a backward looking, old-fashioned approach.
 I would go further – spending $44m of public money to discharge contaminants into the harbour in this day and age is simply primitive.
-The application needs to be sent back to the council for further consideration and a more rigorous application of section 32 RMA ‘Consideration of alternatives, benefits and costs’.
+The application needs to be sent back to the council (rather as meant to be undertaken in a plan change) for further consideration of alternatives, benefits and costs.

 Auckland Councillor Waitematā